strapi/strapi/README.md

 - **GraphQL implementation** for describing data requirements and interactions.
 - **JSON API specification** to increase productivity by following shared conventions.
 - **Smooth WebSockets** to handle realtime connections and events.
-- **Flexible SQL dialect** with schema building for migrations, query building, transactions, and a lot more.
-- **Elegant SQL ORM** featuring relations, lifecycle events, etc.
 - **NoSQL support** if you need to plug specific data layers.

 Convinced?
 [Get started!](http://strapi.io/)